Please note that measurements are approximate and may be adjusted to better suit the frame of the wearer.

 Cut a strip of fabric from the excess length at hem of the skirt that is as long as the waist measurement plus 3”.
 The strip should be 5” wide for a 2” waistband, 7” for a 3” waistband.
 Lighter materials work better with smaller waistbands.
 Zigzag stitch all raw edges.

-Velcro.
+One end of the waistband will extend slightly beyond the edge of the skit’s slit for the Velcro.
 Start at the end of the waistband that will be flush with the slit.
-Allowing ½” for
+Allowing ½” for |

 the end seam.
 Lay the waistband, right side to right side, along the pleated edge of the skirt.